What is Sex Therapy?

 What Sex Therapy is not

 It is not a quick fix.
 Some problems take longer to solve than others, and much depends on your willingness to engage with the therapy.
 It is not ‘hands on’ .
 You do the exercises at home alone or with your partner and then feed back to me during your appointment.

 It is a method of changing behaviour based on Cognitive Behavioural Therapy [CBT] practised generally , but not exclusively, with your partner and has a 93% success rate.
 Whilst there are no guarantees the process produces positive change in most cases.

 I also work with those with gender issues and those who have suffered sexual abuse and trauma.
-Therapy provides the opportunity to share deep seated concerns, anxieties and secrets and helps to put the difficulties into perspective giving the individual a greater sense of acceptance and understanding which impacts positively on self esteem.
+Therapy provides the opportunity to share deep seated concerns, anxieties and secrets and helps to put the difficulties into perspective giving the individual a greater sense of acceptance and understanding.
+This process impacts positively on self esteem.

 Sexual Disorder Definitions

 Male Erectile Disorder [DSM IV]

 Persistent or recurrent inability to retain or maintain until completion an adequate erection.